lkodinsson/MARS/Fantasy/Spells.md

 This spell functions exactly like the spell [Enhance](#enhance), but is faster to cast and can only be cast on yourself.

+## Entangle

+**Specializations:** Authority, Balance, Earth, Entropy, Harmony
+**Spell Tier:** 2 (Lesser)

+**Action Speed:** Standard

+**Range:** 20m
+**Radius:** 3m
+**Target:** One point
+**Duration:** 1 minute
+**Resist:** Agility (vs entanglement), Athletics (to break free)

+Plants in a 3m radius grow into spiny vines that begin to entangle all creatures in the radius.
+Any creature who starts their turn or steps onto or through the entangling area must resist using Agility or become entangled and take damage.
+Grazing against this effect allows the creature to avoid entanglement but still take damage.
+This effect occurs every time the creature attempts to move while still in the entangling area.
+Creatures that do not treat the entangling area as difficult terrain get disadvantage to their resist roll.

+Entangled creatures cannot move unless they spend a swift action and make an Athletics check to break free.
+Failing to break free also causes the vines to deal damage.
+Grazing against this effect allows the creature to break free but still take damage.

+***Critical:*** The vines deal 6 piercing damage.
+***Success:*** The vines deal 4 piercing damage.
+***Graze:*** The vines deal 2 piercing damage, last for half the duration, and with half the radius.

 ## Feather Fall

 **Specializations:** Air, Discipline, Enchantment, Kiai, Liberty, Transmutation